Rafael-Euzebio/study-notes/CS50x/Week 5: Data Structures/Singly-Linked Lists.md

 # Singly Linked Lists
-A singly-linked list is a data structure of a linear collection of elements.
+A singly-linked list is a [[Linked Lists]] data structure, a linear collection of elements.
 The elements are not stored sequentially in memory, like and *array*, instead, each element points to the address of the next one.

 ## Structure
 A singly-linked list is made of *nodes*, each node has a *data* and a *next* field